tanmaychk/tanmaychk.github.io/content/post/web3/index.md

 ---
-title: 'What impact does Web3 have on a developer''s life?'
+title: What impact does Web3 have on a developer's life?
-subtitle: 'The popularity of Web3, Blockchain, and Cryptocurrency has resulted in a large number of job openings in these disciplines.'
+subtitle: The popularity of Web3, Blockchain, and Cryptocurrency has resulted in a large number of job openings in these disciplines.
 summary: The popularity of Web3, Blockchain, and Cryptocurrency has resulted in a large number of job openings in these disciplines.
 authors:
 - tanmay
 tags:
 - Blockchain
 - Web3
-categories: [Trend]
+categories:
+- Trend
-date: "2022-06-03T00:00:00Z"
+date: 2022-06-03T00:00:00Z
-lastmod: "2022-06-03T00:00:00Z"
+lastmod: 2022-06-03T00:00:00Z
 featured: true
-draft: false

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-# Focal point options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
 image:
   caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/cHMWByk5vE8)'
-  focal_point: "Center"
+  focal_point: Center
   preview_only: false

-# Projects (optional).
-#   Associate this post with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
-#   Otherwise, set `projects = []`.
 projects: []

-# Set captions for image gallery.
 gallery_item:
 - album: gallery
   caption: Default
   image: theme-default.png

 ---
 Web3, blockchain, and cryptocurrency have all become broad words that have captivated the world's attention due to their incredible benefits and rewards.
 This popularity has resulted in a large number of employment openings in these disciplines.

 ## Market Development